youcef0districts/TEST/White paper Markdown.md

 - A Triple layered blockchain secured by the synchronization based proof of service instead of proof of work, saving massive amounts of energy and hardware, with the impossibility for two valid blocks to be created at the same time, thus the impossibility of 51% attacks.
 - A network based on three types of specialized nodes (Master, Pulse, Prime) managing all aspects of the 3DCoin/Districts eccosystem.
 - A hashed real time outputs list allowing all transactions to be instantaneous with no extra fee.
-- A network status system that monitores updates in the nodes activity and listing, tracks both simple transactions and script/API powered ones.
+- A network status system that monitors updates in the nodes activity and listing, tracks both simple transactions and script/API powered ones.

 ![POW1](https://image.ibb.co/iaMctV/Architecture-final.png)